 Football teams and tennis players don't win an important match without a good coach.
 How about

-product or software development teams?
+product development teams?

 It's not that management or the team don't know

 what they're doing.
 After all, they are professionals.
 However, having trained or coached

 over 400 teams in some 40 organizations in 13 countries, we collected